hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 * sum of transverse quantities of all partons (e.g. ``H_T2``)

-* any quantity refering to jets, constructed by an IR safe jet algorithm, see below.
+* any quantity referring to jets, constructed by an IR safe jet algorithm, see below.